giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 ### Create an IAM role for Giant Swarm staff {#gs-cp-iam-role}

-Next, we create an IAM role for Giant Swarm support staff to assume in order to access the Control Plane AWS account.
+Next, we create an IAM role for Giant Swarm support staff to assume in order to access the control plane AWS account.
 This role must have Giant Swarm's account as a trusted entity, and we recommend that it enforces multi-factor authentication.

 #### 1. Basic role setup